 12. The Firm shall create an active digital community through Slack Channels and other online conversation media.

 13 The Firm shall create a centralized database in Airtable to create a common operating picture for the respond program.
+The Firm will collaborate with Hudson Valley Pattern for Progress on reporting using this database.

-14. The timetable for services shall serve , only The Master Guide is:
+14. The timetable for services shall serve only as a Master Guide for monitoring progress of the project.
+The dates are for guidance, and for progress only.
+The Master Guide is: